 View your Published Project:

-Share Tab – The share tab includes share buttons for Twitter, Facebook and Tumblr, as well as the URL link of your published page.
+Copy Link – The copy link includes the URL link of your published page.

 Unpublish – Clicking this will delete your live published page.
 The published video will no longer be available, so make sure to delete all shares or embeds, or else they’ll lead to a broken link.